rdcoletta/genomic_prediction_svs/notes/gs_simulation.md

 After looking at the karyotypes from RIL 2 (genotype frequency ~50/50) and RIL 3 (genotype frequency ~25/75) of cross B73 x LH82, I was not able to see any striking difference or something weird that can be causing the deviation on allele frequency.
 I will show them to Candy, to see if she picks up anything.

+> It's important to check the number of recombinations per cromosome.
+At each generation you advance in RILs, you expect about 1-2 recombination events (although after later generations, F5-6, you should expect less because then you start recommbining blocks that have the same genotypes).
+For those RILs that have extreme genotypes, you should expect to see recombination more towards the end of chromosomes, that's why you would see a overrepressentation of one genotype (recombination is not always in the same place, it's a distribution).

+**Percent heterozygosity**

+<mark>TO DO:
+* For each RIL that has the same parent, check the % heterozigosity.

 **QC conclusion**

 The above results indicates that there is not apparent big problem in the dataset that will be used for simulations.

+### Parental data QC

+It's also important to make sure the parental lines also have good quality data, especially because parental genotypic data will be used for projection of SVs into RILs.

+<mark>TO DO:
+* Summary of parents from original SNP dataset: nnumber of homos, hets, missing data, and draw karyotype for each of them.
+* Check if SNP data comes from B73_v4 (to make sure the coordinates are correct); ask Martin or check the calls from B73 calls to see if it matches the reference.